Message from Mrs. Witteanauer

 As your building Principal, it is important to me that you know where I come from, both as a professional and on a more personal level, as a parent.
 When I think of my own children walking the halls of their respective schools, I know without a doubt that they are safe, they are loved, and they are well cared for.
 I want each of you to know that the same is true of your children.
 As the start of the school year draws near, I want you to take time to reflect on a favorite teacher or educational memory.
 When you think of that memory, was it about something you learned, or about the way someone made you feel?
 The most wonderful gift I can give you this year, is knowing that your children will not only learn a great deal, but they will feel even more.
 They will feel like a part of a family.
 They will feel like they belong.
 They will feel safe, and most importantly, they will feel the joy of education.

 My door is always open.
 Please feel free to pop in and introduce yourself.
 I welcome the opportunity to get to know each of you.
+I encourage you to become active within our classrooms and through our PTO.
+We value the partnership between home and school.
 If you have any questions or concerns, you may reach me by email or the school office.
 Thank you for your time.